Diploma of Arts Subject Units

 On completion of this unit, students will have developed essential skills, so that they can:

-3. Research, write and present news items in a range of media genres.
+3. Research, write and present in a range of media genres

 Description